Kothapalli Geetha

-Kothapalli Geetha is an Indian Politician and a former member of parliament from Araku (Lok Sabha constituency), Andhra Pradesh.
-She won the 2014 Indian general election from Araku Constituency in a reserved Scheduled Tribe (ST) seat being a Yuvajana Sramika Rythu Congress Party (YSRCP) candidate.
-She started the Jana Jagruti Party in 2018.
-She later joined the Bharatiya Janata Party (BJP) on 2019.
+Kothapalli Geetha (born 4 February 1971) is an Indian Politician and a former member of parliament from Araku (Lok Sabha constituency), Andhra Pradesh.
+She won the 2014 Indian general election from Araku Constituency, a reserved Scheduled Tribe (ST) seat representing Yuvajana Sramika Rythu Congress Party (YSRCP).
+She started the Jana Jagruti Party in 2018 but later joined the Bharatiya Janata Party in 2019.

+Early life and education

+Geetha was born in Thimmapuram, East Godavari, Andhra Pradesh.
+She was born to Kothapalli Jacob and Lizzamma.
+She married P. R. Koteswara Rao on 28 August 1989.
+She has a son and a daughter.
+Geetha completed her Bachelor of Arts in 1989, Bachelor of Education in 1990, both from Andhra University.

 Political career

-Geetha was elected as a MP from Araku (Lok Sabha constituency) as YSRCP candidate from the (ST) community.
+Geetha was elected as an MP from Araku (Lok Sabha constituency) as YSRCP candidate from the (ST) community.
 She started, the Jana Jagruti Party, a new political party on 24 August 2018 with the aim of challenging the state's caste politics.
 In June 2019, She joined the BJP in a meeting with Amit Shah and Ram Madhav.

-A petition was filed against Geeta in 2016 claiming that she was not a member of the ST community as she contested in the general elections 2014 in a reserved seat for ST community from Aaraku Parliamentary Constituency and won the elections.
+A petition was filed against Geetha in 2016 claiming that she was not a member of the ST community as she contested in the general elections 2014 in a reserved seat for ST community from Araku Lok Sabha Constituency and won the elections.
 An investigation committee formed for the probe and the district magistrate stated that she did not belong to the ST community.

-Family and early life

-Geetha was born on February 4, 1971, in Thimmapuram, East Godavari, Andhra Pradesh.
-She was born to Kothapalli Jacob and Lizzamma.
-She married P.R.
-Koteswara Rao on August 28, 1989.
-She has a son and a daughter.

-Geetha completed her Bachelor of Arts in the year 1989, Bachelor of Education in the year 1990, both from Andhra University.